Guergeiro/Binary-Trees/README.md

 # Binary-Trees
-Simple C program that separates people on a file based on
+Simple C program that separates people on a file based on age